zedconte/great-big-example-application/README.md

 I got the idea from the ngrx example app.
 I asked about it once and was told that it was done for performance reasons but I'm not sure under what conditions they apply.

+## 3) Why do you generate IDs on the client side, not the server side?

+This makes it possible to have the application work offline.
+It also lets your objects have some persisted attributes and some transient, UI attributes without it affecting the api code.
+The way this works is that the UI lets you display things before they have been persisted to the server.
+Then a request to persist happens.
+The request only sends persistent attributes because the api is ignorant of the user interface.
+When the response comes back you can find the original object by its previously established ID and handle it accordingly.
+If successful, you'd likely do nothing that the user sees.
+However, if you hadn't given it an ID, it would be discarded and recreated from the object in the response.
+This response object would not have all the transient attributes of the object in the request.
+So, for example, if its location on the screen were a transient attribute, then the user would see it jump to a default location since the former location would be lost.

 Any other questions?
 Just ask.

 # Demonstrations and Features